On estimating the entropy of shallow circuit outputs: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Mehmet Burak Şahinoğlu, Thomas Vidick, Grant Salton, Hrant Gharibyan and Junyu Liu for useful comments and discussions.
-AG is supported by MURI Grant FA9550-18-1-0161 and the IQIM, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).
+The authors would like to thank François Le Gall for pointing out the distinction between having bounded and unbounded fan-out gates in the quantum case.
+We are also grateful to Mehmet Burak Şahinoğlu, Thomas Vidick, Grant Salton, Hrant Gharibyan, Junyu Liu and Alexander Poremba for useful comments and discussions.
+Finally, we thank the anonymous referees for useful comments that improved our manuscript.
+AG acknowledges support from MURI Grant FA9550-18-1-0161 and the IQIM, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028), as well as from Dr. Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.
 MJH acknowledges the FQXi large grant The Emergence of Agents from Causal Order.